-Sometimes Pure Light seeks to answer the question, "What kind of art is on God's refrigerator?"
-Through personal monologue, discussion with friends and interviews with generous and talented creatives, Sometimes Pure Light explores creative life and craft.
+Welcome Sometimes Pure Light, a capsule podcast series exploring creative life and calling.
+Through personal monologue, discussion with friends and interviews with generous and talented creatives, Sometimes Pure Light explores the compulsion to create.

-I'm inspired by the reconciliation of artist's ideals to reality.
-Both in the creative process and in life as a person who compulsively makes.
-The stakes of making art.
-I’m interested in the seed of the work: the blueprint that steers one toward the themes that dominate over and over; that key that fits the lock to transforms obscurity to meaning.
+What are the stakes of making art?
+I’m interested in the seed of a person’s work: the blueprint that steers them toward themes that dominate their work.
+I’m interested in the spark of insight that transforms obscurity to meaning.
 Pain to wisdom.
 Judgment to compassion.
 Shrapnel to art.
 From altogether dark to sometimes pure light.

 The human shape is a ghost

 PILOT: THE SEED OF THE WORK

 I once heard Maurice Sendak, illustrator of Where The Wild Things Are say that for him, "the needle is stuck in childhood."
 Me too, Maurice.
 The themes in our work revolve magnetically around the themes of childhood.
 My impulse to photograph families comes from a seed that until now was felt but unintelligible to me.
 Prompted by an exercise in the Teethkiss Workshop by Anna Palmer, in this episode I follow this question around the room of my childhood home: What is the seed of the work?

 EPISODE 01: SLOW CREATIVITY AND A DEFENSE OF PERFECTION

 In this episode I ask does “better done than perfect” apply to art?
 Also how many photographs do you make per year that you’re deeply satisfied with?
 And how perfection plays a central and healthy role in my creative life.

 EPISODE 02: ART VS. DOCUMENTING AND THE PURSUIT OF THE PROJECT